Hello friends of good LP-Sound,

 The clamping pressure holding the press closed during the process is very high (40,000 to 70,000 pounds per square inch).
 At the completion of the operation, the press is cooled, then opened and the operator removes the record which is then placed on a spindle while further cooling.
 Later on, the spindle with many records on will be taken into the packaging room where each record is removed and visually examined for defects.
 If no defects are found, the record is slipped into an inner sleeve and then placed into its final outer jacket (or box if a box set).
 At NO time in the inspection/packaging operation is the record cleaned or any pressing residues removed from the surface.
 Another factor is the following – because the pressure is so high inside the press, the press faces are cooled by forcing cold water through the passages that held very hot steam under high pressure during the pressing operation.
 This is to cool the work piece (record) so that it is not in a still molten state when the press opens.
 However, this means some of the mold release agent and internal lubricants are locked into the vinyl under high pressure.
 Over a period of time, these residues will diffuse from the inside of the record out to the surface creating noise and a gray, powdery contamination that keeps repeating itself.

 From your description, I think that you are experiencing some problems that are a result of the standard operating procedures in place at most of the world’s few remaining record pressing plants.
 LAST All Purpose Record Cleaner is designed for general purpose record cleaning with the safe, effective removal of dust, air-borne debris, finger-prints, and contamination that might be picked up from the surface of the turntable or table mat.
 However, it is not suited to the removal of pressing residues or tenacious oils, fats, or silicon fluids, such as come from the previously discussed release agents and lubricants.
-If you have a friend that uses a Vacuum Record Cleaning Machine such as a Keith Monks (UK), Nitty Gritty or VPI (US), or a new machine made in Germany that uses Ultra Sonic cleaning technology, ask if you could clean a couple of your problem records on their machine.
-If that is successfully accomplished, you will have a very good idea of the source of the white powdery dust – because it will be either release agent or lubricant.
+If you have a friend that uses a Vacuum Record Cleaning Machine such as a Keith Monks (UK), Nitty Gritty or VPI (US) ask if you could clean a couple of your problem records on their machine to see if that helps.
+They may be more successful against release agent and lubricant, depending on the cleaning fluid.

 2. Waiting time for Stylus Cleaner to dry, before applying STYLAST Stylus Treatment.
 There is no waiting time beyond the few seconds needed to replace the stylus cleaning brush into it’s bottle before using STYLAST.
 The STYLAST treatment quickly and safely displaces any moisture that may remain on the stylus tip or cantilever (left over from the cleaning step).
 STYLAST clings very tenaciously to the diamond and cantilever.
 The heat created by the friction between the stylus tip and the vinyl groove is the mechanism for drawing the treatment to the stylus/vinyl contact points.
 The treatment is vaporized thereby becoming a gas bearing, reducing the stylus/vinyl friction, and at the same time lowering the temperature at the two contact faces by 60 degrees C.